grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* pot?
 See note on motivating Shakes
 * [ ] make sure you only explain active sonar once
 	* [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
+	* I believe the first real explanation of active is line chapt 4 line 642, where Hemi explains it to Cassandra (which is the _right_ place for it.)
+		* Not sure if I do it AGAIN later though.
 * [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
 * [ ] does the prospect have a record player? maybe they get one later.
 Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
 	* [ ] add something about Cassandra listening to music?